differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-16-k8s-api-elixir-container.md

 token = File.read!("/var/run/secrets/kubernetes.io/serviceaccount/token")
 ```

-Rather than take a dependency on an external HTTP client, we can juse use Erlang's built-in `httpc`:
+Rather than take a dependency on an external HTTP client, we can use use Erlang's built-in `httpc`:

 ```elixir
 headers = [{'authorization', 'Bearer #{token}'}]